As U.S. shale exports begin, Australia readies world's costliest gas project

 David Hewitt, co-head of global oil and gas equity research at Credit Suisse, expects prices to fall to an “eye-watering low” around $4 this year.

-That’s bad news for Australian LNG projects, whose all-in delivered costs, including amortization, are estimated by Leonardo Maugeri, a Harvard University associate and former oil executive, at $15 per mmBtu or more.
+That’s bad news for Australian LNG projects, whose all-in delivered costs, including amortisation, are estimated by Leonardo Maugeri, a Harvard University associate and former oil executive, at $15 per mmBtu or more.

-While Gorgon remains the most capital intensive of the Australian projects, others including Inpex Corp’s Ichthys and Woodside Petroleum’s Pluto are more expensive when measured on a cost per unit basis, according to Maugeri.

 Work at Gorgon - located in a remote nature reserve in northwestern Australia and due to start pumping gas any day - began in 2009 when Chinese demand was driving a historic commodity boom and Big Oil was racing to expand production capacity at costly fields.